 I also find it laudable that, through its visionary leadership, the foundation is pushing for diversity in academic recruitment and supporting talented young scholars who will pursue the scientific endeavors of the future.
 In our current climate with the growing distrust of scientists and factual evidence, cultivating the voice of academics for communicating with larger audiences seems absolutely vital for the formation of vibrant publics and viable democracies.
 So, it is also impressive that the DNRF is taking up the challenge by developing new ways of sharing fascinating research with the wider public and inviting it to participate in some of the foundation’s activities.
 I am very much looking forward to playing a role in furthering all of these important goals.

 I have recently returned to my position as professor of social anthropology at the University of Bergen, Norway, after having had the privilege of serving as the scientific director/CEO of the Center for Advanced Study (CAS) in Oslo.
-My academic and research trajectory has spanned several countries and continents, and I hope that my diverse experience can be useful in my work and in cooperation with my colleagues on the board.
+My academic and research trajectory spans several countries and continents, and I hope that my diverse experience can be useful in my work and in cooperation with my colleagues on the board.

 |Name (born)||Vigdis Broch-Due (1956)|